mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-request.markdown

 sortorder: 500021012
 toc: False
 sidebartitle: flask.globals request
-meta: Python example code for the request function from the flask.globals module of the Flask project.
+meta: Python example code for the request callable from the flask.globals module of the Flask project.

-request is a function within the flask.globals module of the Flask project.
+request is a callable within the flask.globals module of the Flask project.

 ## Example 1 from Flask AppBuilder